 The Basics of Magic

 In the Dark Savior Series, magic is powered by the strength of the soul.
-There are many different and complicated things that form a soul, but the one part of it that Wizards and other magic folk understand is Anima.
+There are many complex elements that form a soul, but the one aspect of it that Wizards and other magic folk understand is Anima.

 Anima is the balance of good and bad that a living creature does throughout their lifespan.
-It’s best to think of it as a scale: The average human living a normal, everyday life while doing no harm to others would be right in the middle of that scale.
-By doing either nice or evil things throughout their life, one can scale more to the good or bad of Anima.
+It’s best to think of it as a scale: The average human living a normal life while doing no harm unto others would be in the middle of that scale.
+By doing either nice or evil deeds throughout their life, one can scale more to the good or bad of Anima.
 Pushing more toward good Anima, it is possible to channel this new found strength of the soul into magic, if one studies it enough.
-The further one’s good deeds are taken, the more likely they’ll be able to become a mage with an infinite lifespan, so long as they maintain their Anima and avoid bodily harm.
-Should the Anima go down at any time, they will see a decline in their health, and once they reach the middling levels that most humans are at, they will wither away if they’re past their race’s normal lifespan.
+The further one’s good deeds are taken, the more likely they’ll be able to become a mage with an infinite lifespan.
+The increased lifespan is contingent on maintaining their Anima and avoiding bodily harm, however.
+Should the Anima go down at any time, they will see a decline in their health, and once they reach the middling levels that most humans reside at, they will wither away if they’re past their normal lifespan.

-There are unnatural ways to avoid being killed by a middling Anima, such as how the Mountain King used black gold to sustain himself as his Anima decreased, until it reached Dark Wizard levels and he was able to continue his long lifespan without aid.
+There are unnatural ways to avoid being killed by a middling Anima, such as how the Mountain King used black gold to sustain himself as his Anima decreased.
+He did this until his Anima reached Dark Wizard levels and he was able to continue his long lifespan without aid.